Games & Quizzes

 /ˈtēCHiNG/

-occupation, profession, or work of teacher.
+The act of helping people learn.
 To help someone learn or do something.

 /vikˈtôrēə/